fredocr15/fredocr15.github.io/README.md

 # fredocr15.github.io
-Dj is my son shhh!
+D'yante Jones is my son shhh!
+If you ain't first you last- Ricky Bobby